Petroleum industry and trade -- Arab countries

 Dates: 1917-1977; Majority of material found within 1950-1969

-Collection-level Scope and Content Note The George S. Rentz, Jr. Papers (2 Boxes, 3.0 linear feet) contain the correspondence, photographs, and collected printed materials of George S. Rentz, Jr., the noted Arabist who pioneered the Research and Translation division of the Arabian American Oil Company (Aramco).
+Scope and Contents The George S. Rentz, Jr. Papers contain the correspondence, photographs, journals, and collected printed materials of George S. Rentz, Jr., the noted Arabist who pioneered the Research and Translation division of the Arabian American Oil Company (Aramco).
 The collection provides primary and secondary source material for the history of the Arabian American Oil Company, U.S.-Saudi relations, the politics of oil, and the Palestinian revolution.
-Rentz's private notebooks and...
+Rentz's private notebooks and appointment diaries...